sethgonzales/humble_hectare/README.md

 - Updated the react router to include a page for each crop variety we select.
 - I started adding CRUD functionality to varietals and was able to update varietals using the varietal form component.
 - Next time, I want to work on delete and create for varietals, AND I need to work out an issue with the information pulled along with my get requests for each model.
 I need to limit/include related info being pulled.

+### 3/28/24

+- Today I made some BIG strides on varietal data being displayed.
+- I ran into some issues with displaying and formatting dates...
+JS dates have a bad rep!
+I was able to figure out some of the issues that were going on.
+Mainly, the dates needed to be reformatted into a string, which would then later need to be reformatted into mm/dd/yyyy.
+I did a lot of research into different ways to go about this and ended up using toISOString, and then finding some equations for the mm/dd/yyyy reformatting.
+- I have watering and fertilizing data formatted into tables.
+I am not 100% happy with how these look, so I will need to keep thinking about the best way to go about displaying the data.
+- ALSO it would be SICK if I could take the water and fertilize schedule and put it into a calendar, so that these values and dates can be seen.
+I would be REALLY happy about that!
+- Going forward, I still need to finish the UD of CRUD for Varietals.
+I got a bit stuck on UI today, so that got put on the back burner.